 Machines need to be cleaned, and guns are machines.
 A controlled explosion in the firing chamber of a gun releases hot gases that coat the firing mechanism, the firing chamber, and the bore of the barrel with carbon and unburned chemicals.
 Eventually, the buildup of gunk will become severe enough to interfere with the gun’s operation.

 In fact, it doesn’t take much buildup for a gun to reach that point.
-And when it’s time to clean a gun, you can’t use just any old cleaning supplies.
+When it’s time to clean a gun, you can’t use just any old cleaning supplies.
 You need a cleaning kit designed specifically for the gun at hand.

 The best gun cleaning kits are equipped to clean the most common calibers: .22 long rifle, .32 caliber pistol, 308/7.62, 410 shotgun, 12 gauge, 30-30, to name a few.
 Kits that can clean multiple calibers are known as universal kits — even though they may not be truly universal.